Skip to main content

 • Camping: Both Lake James State Park and South Mountains State Park have some great tent and backpack campsites, and Lake James even has paddle-in campsites.

-Fall is here!
-Plan your travel with insiders Sarah Jones and Elizabeth Clark for Hickory tips, Matthew Busche for Brevard info and Karen Gould for Crystal Coast must-dos.
+Plan more fall travels with insiders Sarah Jones and Elizabeth Clark for Hickory tips, Matthew Busche for Brevard info and Karen Gould for Crystal Coast must-dos.